-Documents such as parish, chapel and school registers will often be published.
-Utilizing these resources will obviously help you to track down your ancestors.
+Documents such as parish, chapel, and school registers will often be published.
+Utilizing these resources will help you to track down your ancestors.

 Contacting and communicating with fellow researchers in the local area, (or in another country), may throw you some leads that you were not expecting.

-Your genealogy research will take you on an incredible journey!
+Taking you on an incredible journey!

 Often research will take us much further away from where we live.
 If you have been researching your ancestors for a while then you will know that they don’t all come from the same area.

 Therefore your research may take you hundreds of miles away, or even to a foreign land.
-Your roots will take you to some pretty unexpected places and as genealogists we will follow where our ancestors once lived.
+Your roots will take you to some pretty unexpected places and as genealogists, we will follow where our ancestors once lived.

 But you’re wondering why move around?

 The reason for this may have been so that they could find work.
-Or they may have moved in order to escape war or poverty.
+Or they may have moved to escape war or poverty.

 For that reason then I will show you how you can find a local genealogy society and societies in other countries.